cbonello/flutter_app_intents/documentation/TUTORIAL.md

 # Flutter App Intents Tutorial: Simple Counter with Siri Integration

+> **Note:** This tutorial guides you through a simplified version of the counter example.
+For a more advanced implementation with multiple intents and parameter handling, please refer to the `example/counter` directory in this project.

 This tutorial will guide you through creating a simple Flutter counter app that can be controlled by Siri voice commands using the `flutter_app_intents` plugin.

 ## Prerequisites